The first ChippyWellFest, held in September 2018, was a resounding success. Thank you if you supported it.

-This is one day of inspirational health talks, TED style, and given by experts with insight into the most important aspects of lifestyle medicine: stuff that we can all do today, often at little cost, if only we knew about it.
+This is one day of inspirational health talks, TED style, and given by experts with insight into the most important aspects of lifestyle medicine: stuff that we can all do today, often at little cost, or no cost, if only we knew about it.

 This event is a not-for-profit gift to the community, donated by me, the speakers and the sponsors.
 It is free to attend so that there is no barrier for people to advance their thinking on how they can better their health by adopting the latest in lifestyle medicine thinking.